slclei/simple-database/README.md

 1 Debug is necessary and helpful.
 Try simple case first, and then edge case.

 2 Auto test is more difficult than my thought.

+3 Careful for input with scanf.
+Scanf will keep everything to the target buffer, and if the length is longer than designed, additional data will be stored in other location, resulting in buffer overflow.